UK trade: October 2024

 UK trade in goods by classification of product by activity time series

-Dataset MQ10 | Released 11 July 2024
+Dataset MQ10 | Released 13 December 2024

 Quarterly and annual time series of the value of UK imports and exports of goods grouped by product.
 Goods are attributed to the activity of which they are the principal products.

-Customise my dataset: country by commodity
+Customise my dataset: country-by-commodity

-Dataset | Released 11 July 2024
+Dataset | Released 13 December 2024

-Customisable version of country by commodity data on the UK’s trade in goods, including trade by all countries and selected commodities, exports and imports, non-seasonally adjusted.
+Customisable version of country-by-commodity data on the UK's trade in goods, including trade by all countries and selected commodities, exports and imports, non-seasonally adjusted.

 Other related trade data

-Dataset web page | Released 11 July 2024
+Dataset web page | Released 13 December 2024

 Other UK trade data related to this publication.
 These include trade in goods for all countries with the UK, monthly export and import country-by-commodity trade in goods data, and revisions triangles for monthly trade data.